solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 #### 4. Add search

-The last thing we’ll do to improve this app is to add some basic search capability.
-Let’s add a `search` parameter to `prefetchAccounts` and reconfigure the body of the function to use it.
+The last thing we'll do to improve this app is to add some basic search capability.
+Let's add a `search` parameter to `prefetchAccounts` and reconfigure the body of the function to use it.

 We can use the `filters` property of the `config` parameter of `getProgramAccounts` to filter accounts by specific data.
 The offset to the `title` fields is 2, but the first 4 bytes are the length of the title so the actual offset to the string itself is 6.
-Remember that the bytes need to be base 58 encoded, so let’s install and import `bs58`.
+Remember that the bytes need to be base 58 encoded, so let's install and import `bs58`.

 ```tsx
 import bs58 from 'bs58'